-An insurance company demand letter is a correspondence, usually written by a lawyer representing an injured party in a car accident, demanding payment or some other action be taken.
-If you need to write an insurance company demand letter, ideally, you have an attorney to do the bulk of the work for you.
+An settlement demand letter for a car accident settlement is a correspondence, usually written by a lawyer representing the injured party.
+The demand letter is usually demanding that payment be made or some other action be taken.
+If you need to write a car accident settlement demand letter, ideally, you have an attorney to do the bulk of the work for you.
 Even when you do, it’s worth understanding the process and the various components.

 So, if you’ve ever wondered, “How do you write an insurance company demand letter?” use this simple guideline to get started.

-• What are your injuries, and what are the associated medical costs?
+• What injuries were sustained as a result of the car accident, and what are the associated medical costs?

 • What other damages have you suffered?